metrorailings/OwlBlog/content/posts/2020-playoff-preview.md

 If only Tennessee had a serviceable defense...although Harold Landry holds some potential.
 If Landry actually shapes up and the defense can finally develop something resembling a backbone, these Titans could be bound for the Super Bowl.

 That being said, I can't give those folks in Nashville any credence here regarding their defense.
 All of their playoff potential comes from everything else except defense.
-The Titans stand as a fascinating case study of whether a team could go far into the playoffs even if their defense is absolutely pathetic.
+The Titans stand as a fascinating case study of whether a team could go far into the playoffs even if their defense is absolutely pathetic entering the postseason.
 We shall see.

 ***